kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Inspectability Is a New Form of Developer Experience
+## Inspectability Is a New Form of Developer Experience { #inspectability-is-a-new }

 Developer experience has traditionally focused on syntax, setup, hot reload, documentation, IDE completion, and error messages.